abohn/abohn.github.io/research/index.md

 holes join together to form a single black hole.
 Here's a page that explains more about my studies on [event horizons]({{site.url}}/research/event-horizons.html).
-In fact, the banner art at the top of this page is actual output from my work studying event horizons!
+The banner art at the top of this page shows the event horizons of two black holes running directly into each other.

 I also spent some time studying what black holes, and even merging black holes really look like!